Climbing Guanella Pass by bike - a challenging and peaceful bike climb.

 The entire Guanella Pass bicycle climb is in Arapaho and Roosevelt National Forests (established, like so many other National Parks and Forests, by Teddy Roosevelt in 1908; 723,744 acres).

-This seems to be a fairly popular cycling route as we saw several cyclists doing the climb on the weekday and there were 850 riders who had downloaded for the Guanella Pass Strava segment as of 8-6-15.
+This seems to be a fairly popular cycling route as we saw several cyclists doing the climb on the weekdays we were there in 2015 and 2020 and there were 850 riders who had downloaded for the Guanella Pass Strava segment as of 8-6-15 and 2,074 as of 8-18-20.

 From our cleats-on-the-ground PJAMM collaborator in CO Matt Dupree (Thanks much Matt!):